Health Happening

 • Diameter > 1/4 inch: non-malignant skin cancers tend to be smaller

-BCC and SCC skin cancer treatment choices
+BCC, SCC and melanoma in situ (stage 0) skin cancer treatment choices

 • PEMF therapy using SOTA Magnetic Pulser (Applied over cancerous area)